esoadamo/thesis/chapters/03 Profiles.md

 There are numerous problems with the current approach that can be divided mainly into categories of privacy and computer security.
 To start with the security related issues, because their Android smartphones are older and are in the lower-to-mid price range, there is a good chance that they no longer receive any security updates, meaning that any known security vulnerability may be exploited.
 This makes these devices inappropriate for use with any personal data, especially baking applications with financials.
 As for their shared laptop, Office 2010 is [no longer supported](https://support.microsoft.com/en-us/office/end-of-support-for-office-2010-3a3e45de-51ac-4944-b2ba-c2e415432789), which in combination with their low digital competence may make them vulnerable to severe phishing attacks.
 The severity of this issue is also reinforced by using only two different passwords, where a breach of at least one of them will result in a possible breach of multiple accounts.
 They also cannot use the password manager built into the web browser, as they use a different browser on every platform.
 Lastly, depending on their ISP, they were issued an outdated router without relevant security patches, which may be an issue mainly with smaller ISPs within less-densely populated areas.

 As for privacy, the most notable issue can be found within the shared laptop, where issues may arise from one of the children forgetting to log out of their session without the web browser.
 On the other hand, the parents are using work laptops for personal agendas, which may be closely monitored by their employer (depending on the policy deployed by the company).
-The third risk for privacy is their smart TV, which may audio their conversation and send it for analysis to third parties without the knowledge of the family.
+The third risk for privacy is their smart TV, which may record audio of their conversation and send it for analysis to third parties without the knowledge of the family.
 A final privacy risk may be linked with the end-to-end encrypted chatting application Viber, which lists privacy as an important aspect of this service ("Our mission is to protect your privacy so that you never have to think twice about what you can or cannot share when you are using Viber." [[@viberHomeViber]]), but still stores a large collection of metadata on its servers. [[@FBIDataMessenger]]

 A third category of problems consists of data retention and recovery.
 Even though the disc used for backup provides a basic level of redundancy, it can still be easily destroyed, e.g., by dropping it, mistakenly deleting wrong files, or simply connecting it to an infected device.
 Furthermore, this solution cannot be performed automatically, which may result in the backups being outdated.
 A thought must also be put into backing up their family conversation on Viber, where all messages are lost after onboarding on a new device unless backup is explicitly enabled. [[@ViberRestoreChat]]